-TAX EXEMPTION
+TAX MATTERS

-In the opinion of Edwards Wildman Palmer LLP, Bond Counsel to the Bank ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings, and court decisions, and assuming, among other matters, compliance with certain covenants, interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code").
-Bond Counsel is of the further opinion that interest on the Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, however, such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-Bond Counsel expresses no opinion regarding any other federal tax consequences arising with respect to the ownership or disposition of, or the accrual or receipt of interest on, the Bonds.
+In the opinion of Edwards Wildman Palmer LLP, Bond Counsel to the Bank ("Bond Counsel"), under existing law, interest on the Bonds is included in the gross income of the owners thereof for federal income tax purposes under the Internal Revenue Code of 1986 (the "Code").
+Bond Counsel expresses no opinion regarding any other federal tax consequences related to the ownership or disposition of, or accrual or receipt of interest on, the Bonds.